illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

   config.vm.network "private_network", ip: "192.168.33.21"
 ```

 In addition, for The Ubuntu Jammy Linux, we will uncomment line 40 and give the virtual machine a bridged network.
 This will place the virtual machine on your network and request a DHCP address.
 You will need to execute this from your home network.
-For those who are on the University Network, this won't work, but there will be open lab hours where there is a network that doesn't need you to register and authenticate and you can quickly do this part of the lab.
+For those who are on the University Network, the school requires you to register each machine on the network for tracking purposes.
+This won't work, but there will be open lab hours where there is a network that doesn't need you to register and authenticate and you can quickly do this part of the lab in the Tech South building - TS-2030.

 ```ruby
 config.vm.network "public_network"